akuefler/akuefler.github.io/pca_blog.md

 clus_styles = ['r', 'g', 'b']
 ```

-Notice that I’ve also tinkered with the number of datapoints making up each hypersphere (the sample size of that population) and applied _pca\_disc_’s stretch, translate and noise function to give each cluster its own character, as we would expect from three different clusters of a real dataset.
+Notice that I’ve also tinkered with the number of datapoints making up each hypersphere (the sample size of that population) and applied _pca\_disc_’s _stretch()_, _translate()_ and _noise()_ function to give each cluster its own character, as we would expect from three different clusters of a real dataset.

 Let’s say we suspect our choice of 6 emotions was somewhat arbitrary.
 Do we really need to give “joy” and “pride” their own axes, or should reports of those feelings all be lumped into a single variable (happiness)?
 For that matter, don’t “jealousy” and “malice” belong to the same underlying emotion (contempt) as well?
 PCA is designed to settle questions like these.